10 Simple Steps for Installing Your Hot Water Heater

 Safety is paramount when dealing with any electrical or plumbing installation.

-Start by switching off the power supply to the existing hot water heater unit.
-Locate the circuit breaker or fuse box and turn off the appropriate breaker or remove the designated fuse.
+If electric find the circuit breaker or fuse box and turn off the appropriate breaker or remove the designated fuse.

 Step 3: Drain and Disconnect the Existing Water Heater